 Personal Narrative

 My path to getting my MLIS is a winding one.
 Growing up my mother was a school librarian, so I quite literally grew up in a library.
-I graduated high school thinking I was going to go into education and eventually be a school librarian as well.
-I got to college and changed my major ending up with a degree in Recreation and Park Administration, with an emphasis in Programming (programming activities, not computers) in 2000.
-I worked for a State Park seasonally for five years then went back to school to get my master’s in education, middle school science and social studies, graduating in 2007.
-The plan was to teach two years then get my MLIS to be a school librarian.
-Due to many reasons I could not find a job and would frequently go back to working at the State Park in the summers.
+I graduated high school thinking I would go into education and eventually become a school librarian as well.
+I got to college and changed my major ending up with a B.A. degree in Recreation and Park Administration, with an emphasis in Programming in 2000.
+I worked for a State Park seasonally for five years.
+I then went back to school to get my M.A. in education, with an emphasis in middle school science and social studies, graduating in 2007.
+My plan was to teach two years then get my MLIS to be a school librarian.
+Due to many reasons I did not find a job and would frequently go back to working at the State Park during the summers.

 Navigation

 My e-Portfolio is organized in a manner that allows the reader to be able to intuitively navigate the website.
 The top tabs feature standard information tabs to include Home, About Me, Statement of Integrity, Personal Narrative, and the required core competencies: Leadership and Innovation, Systems & Services, Knowledge Representation, and Theory and Praxis.
 Each of the core competencies include the artifacts and associated detailed descriptions.
-I began the organizational process of my e-Portfolio during my fourth semester during my LIS 5268 class, which has a portfolio component, but I have been keeping the portfolio in mind the whole time and saved all my work in a graduate folder to be able to pull from when I needed.
+I began the organizational process of my e-Portfolio during my fourth semester during my LIS 5268 class, which has a portfolio component, but I have been keeping the portfolio in mind the whole time and saved all my work in a folder to use at a later date..

 I chose WIX as my platform because I liked the customization and layout options.
-I also liked that it did not require a fee to use, or advanced coding, since I had just finished a Technology and Media class that had required us to use HTML to create an entire 5 page website.
-I started with picking out a layout I found aesthetically pleasing and worked to match assignments and co-curricular activities to each one.
+I also liked that it did not require a fee to use, or advanced coding.
+Although I did end up liking the website enough to pay for a basic plan.
+I started with picking out a layout I found aesthetically pleasing and worked to match assignments and curriculum activities to each one.